 “Where words leave off, music begins.” ― Heinrich Heine

 Another shift as a “caring companion”.
-This time it was with Charlotte, a woman who resides in assisted living.
+This time it was with Janice, a woman who resides in assisted living.
 Her mind is fine; it’s her body that is failing her, and she needed a ride to a doctor appointment.
 As soon as she let me in to her apartment, the phone rang.
 She had a heated discussion with the kitchen downstairs, I think.
 Something about once again the meal she ordered had not been delivered on time.
 She hung up in a huff.

 So, let’s just say this encounter did not start on a peaceful note.
 After getting her coat on and assembling her needed items into a bag, I pushed her in her wheelchair to my car.
 One look at my car, and that was it.
 There was no way she was going to get into an SUV; she just could not do it.
 “Find something in your car that I can stand on, because I cannot reach that seat.”
 Not only did I have nothing (short of a stack of recyclable shopping bags) to throw on the ground, but my car is not an SUV!